Anne, who is a Biology prof. in animal physiology at UC Davis, was an expedition cruise passenger on my Arctic Safari trip with Adventure Canada.

 Using Social Media for Science Communication means Making Choices

-I'm a fan of Twitter for scientists.
-But, my daughters, who are both STEM undergraduates don't use either it, or email, very much.
+I'm a huge fan of Twitter for scientists.
+But, my daughters, both STEM undergraduates, don't use either it, or email, very much.
 They prefer Facebook (😟 ), Snapchat (😱 ) and Instagram (🙄 ).

-So, to be more relatable to youth 😬, I joined Instagram in 2015.
+In order to be more relatable to them, and youth in general 😬, I joined Instagram in 2015.
 Every now and then, I post pictures of plants (dead and alive), sciencey stuff, the York University campus and students.

 Now, I am not an enthusiastic photographer.
-We have professional photographers who undertake the important work of taking amazing photographs.
-I take photos with my phone and iPad.
-But, I recently got excited about using social media photographs for science communication, when I spotted this July tweet from the Council of Ontario Universities' Research Matters staff, @OntarioResearch.
+Professional photographers undertake the important work of taking amazing photographs, and I support them by buying their art.
+I prefer words with the odd illustration.
+But, I recently got more excited about using social media photographs for science communication when I spotted this July tweet from the Council of Ontario Universities' Research Matters staff, @OntarioResearch.

 "Hey!"
 I thought.
-"I do interesting (to me) research, and I can contribute some weird photos with some engaging text".
-Followed by: "Maybe I could learn how to do Instagram for science better.
+"I do interesting (to me) research, and could probably contribute some weird photos with some engaging text".
+Followed by the next thought: "Maybe I could learn how to do Instagram for science better?
 It might help me in teaching and communicating ecology."

-After I signed up for the #ResearcherTakeoverTuesday, I had a lightbulb moment.
-My photos of fungal endophytes aren't great, BUT I would be getting some spectacular arctic ecology photos from my upcoming August trip, as a resident botanist on two Adventure Canada expedition cruises to the high arctic.
-The Research Matters staff kindly agreed to this, and after some investigation, I invested in a better, but small, camera: the Canon G9X.
+After I signed up for the #ResearcherTakeoverTuesday or #TakeoverTuesday, I had a lightbulb moment.
+I was aware that my proffered photos of fungal endophytes in grasses weren't that great, BUT I would be getting some spectacular photos from my upcoming August trip, as a resident botanist on two Adventure Canada expedition cruises to the high arctic.
+The Research Matters staff kindly agreed to the idea of me posting arctic photos rather than my grass and fungus photos, and after some homework, I decided to invest in a very good, small, camera: the Canon G9X.
+I knew that photos taken with my very old Sony Erickson phone and my iPad just wouldn't be that great.

 Instagram caption writing is similar to creating figure legends for Biology textbooks